isonic1/appium-mobile-grid/README.md

   * You have AndroidStudios and Xcode installed.
   * You have Xcode command line tools installed.
   * You have npm & Appium installed. https://www.npmjs.com/package/appium
+  * You followed the Appium setup instructions http://appium.io/slate/en/1.5/?ruby#setup for android & iOS.
-  * You're running this on a Mac.
-(For iOS tests only.)
+  * You're running this on a Mac for iOS.
+For android, you can run on Windows and Linux with some tweaking.
   * You have Homebrew installed. http://brew.sh/
-  * You have ideviceinstaller installed for iOS test. `brew install ideviceinstaller`
+  * You have ideviceinstaller installed for iOS tests. `brew install ideviceinstaller`
+  * You have enabled UI Automation in Settings > Developer for iOS.
   * You have android emulators installed or USB connected devices with USB Debug enabled.

 To set up: